 Cash value may provide additional retirement savings

-If you leave your job, your employer must give up your policy or you will have to pay the premiums yourself
+If you leave your job, your employer must give up your policy or you’ll have to pay the premiums yourself

 Cash value accounts generally have a low rate of return when compared to traditional investments

 Can making filing taxes complicated for the individual or the employer